 The good old VITA retort (Volunteers in Technical Assistance, USA), operated in a kind of wild and rough way:

 (Jamaican Coal Kiln):

 A lot is spoken these days about "KonTiki" flame curtain carbonization (open pit carbonization).

 It means wood and other biomass is added on the top of an open flame.
 The fire is made in an earth pit or in a large steel vessel (dish).
 Unfortunately little information is given on these youtube videos about yield and also about productivity (how much charcoal is produced per unit or/and per worker?).
-The "KonTiki" carbonization is preferably to be used for biochar production as the hot charcoal is quenched by water to cool.
-Its cumbersome to weight the wet charcoal for purpose of getting the yield on dry mass.
+The "KonTiki" carbonization is preferable to be used for biochar production as the hot charcoal is quenched by water to cool.
+It is cumbersome to weight the wet charcoal for the purpose of getting the yield on dry mass.

 or check this video on German language: (Wie befeuert man einen Kon-Tiki?)